Beethoven Piano Concertos 1-5

 Even before Maestro Barenboim walks onto the stage, the sight of the way the piano and orchestra are laid out gives you an inkling of the performances to come.
 Instead of the piano being in front of the orchestra with its lid reflecting the sound into the audience, the lid is gone and the open instrument is thrust into territory usually occupied by the orchestra.
 The pianist/conductor still has his back to the audience.
 But the orchestra almost surrounds him with the first violins immediately to his left, the cellos to the right, and all the other players spread out in front.

-Musically and visually then, this is an absolute winner.
+Musically and visually then, this is a winner.
 There is, however, a downside.
-Like to many other previous HDVD releases from EuroArts, the disc authorising is appalling!
-The menu offers no more than a choice between "Start programme" and "Trailers."
-In other words, you can only choose between the 2 channel LPCM and DTS-HD Master Audio tracks after the programme has started by using the "audio" selection button on your remote.
+The disc authorizing is appalling!
+The menu offers no more than a choice between "Start program" and "Trailers."
+You can only choose between the 2 channel LPCM and DTS-HD Master Audio tracks after the program has started by using the "audio" selection button on your remote.
 To play a particular concerto, you must look up which chapter you want in the booklet, start the program, and then skip through the chapters or select the target chapter with the remote!
-(Do the EuroArts engineers expect us to watch all 5 concertos at each sitting!)
-Why this publisher cuts corners like this on their releases is a mystery.
-But once the music starts, you soon forget this minor irritation and just get swept away!
-Gordon Smith, of Opera Dou.
+But once the music starts, you soon forget these irritations and just get swept away!”

-This title made a big impression when it came out.
-But since then two things have happened.
-We now have a competing reading of the 5 Beethoven piano concertos from Buchbinder and the Wiener Philharmoniker.
-Also, we have learned from the Murray Perahia recording of the Schumann Piano Concerto how a piano concerto should be recorded for HDVD.
-It's time now to review the Barenboim 5 Beethoven Piano Concertos again.
+Second comment in 2012 from wonk Henry McFadyen Jr. This title with Barenboim playing all the Beethoven piano concertos made a big impression when it came out.
+But since then we have learned from the Murray Perahia recording of the Schumann Piano Concerto how a piano concerto should be recorded for HDVD.

-See our standards for recording a symphony for HDVD.
-We now prefer that symphonic works be recorded to audiophile standards including 96kHz/24-bit sound sampling.
+We now prefer that symphonic works be recorded with 96kHz/24-bit sound sampling, which subject title lacks.
 Although the sound on subject title is excellent by past standards, the sound on the Perahia Schuman Piano Concerto is better.
-Although the picture quality is generally good, resolution is a bit soft.
+Although the picture quality with subject title is generally good, resolution is a bit soft.

-The video content on subject title is also now obsolete because it is too much influenced by the way video is shot for a DVD.
+More importantly, see our standards for recording a symphony for HDVD with its discussion of "DVDitis."
+The video content on subject title (the Barenboim complete Beethoven piano concertos) is obsolete because it is too much influenced by the way video is shot for a DVD.
 The low resolution of a DVD forces the cameraman shooting a concerto to use close-up shots of the conductor, the soloist, and small groups of players, usually in a "road-runner" race of rapid video cuts.
-But with the power of HDVD cameras, you can shoot the whole orchestra and its larger sections in a way that closely represents what is really happening on the stage.
+But with the power of HDVD cameras, you can shoot the whole orchestra and its larger sections in a way that more closely represents what is really happening on the stage.
 This is the main lesson we have learned from the Perahia Schumann Piano Concerto, which was recorded for the sole purpose of making a state-of-the-art HDVD.

 In the Schumann, there are 18 whole-orchestra shots and 14 large-scale part orchestra shots, all gorgeous and wonderful to admire.
 In the Beethoven there are only 5 whole-orchestra shots and 8 large-scale part orchestra shots.
 The Beethoven video doesn't show the "big picture" well.

-So what do we get in the Beethoven video?
+So what do we see in the Beethoven video?
 There are 36 cuts of Barenboim acting solely as conductor, 130 shots of Barenboim playing the piano, 31 shots of small groups of players, and 18 shots that show an instruments but not a player (instrument-only views).
-These are all things that are easy for the DVD cameraman to frame and record; but (except for the 130 shots of Barenboim) they are low-value shots in terms of information conveyed to the viewer.
+These are all things that are easy for the DVD cameraman to frame and record; but except for the 130 shots of Barenboim as soloist, they are relatively low-value shots.
 In contrast, the Schumann HDVD gets the job done with 21 conductor shots, only 54 shots of the pianist (many of which are quite long), only 6 shots of isolated players not playing lead, and no instrument-only shots.
-The HDVD concentrates on the important things which are thoroughly presented; the DVD approach dissipates our attention in too many short cuts trivial close-ups.
+The Schumann HDVD concentrates on the important things which are thoroughly presented; the Beethoven DVD approach dissipates our attention with too many short clips and trivial close-ups.